 8 things you should never do when repairing a washing machine

 1: Never just pull a washing machine out without checking that the fill hoses at the back are long enough.
 Most hoses aren't long enough to let you pull the washing machine fully out and the plastic connectors could snap off spraying water everywhere.

 2: Never turn a washing machine upside down, water can run onto electrical parts and cause electrical faults.
 Always drain all the water out before laying a washing machine down (preferably on it’s front or back).

 3: Never leave any safety device such as a door interlock, fuse or TOC by-passed.

 4: Never leave a washing machine plugged in with the top or back off while you leave the room.
 Someone in the house (or even a pet) could touch a live wire and be electrocuted.

 5: Never just leave a washing machine running unattended after doing a DIY repair and assume everything is now OK.
 Always test it properly and thoroughly for leaks or faults.
-(What do I need to watch out for after repairing or installing a washing machine?)
+(5 things to double check after repairing or installing a washing machine)

 6: Never ever work on a washing machine that is plugged in, and always ensure it has definitely not got any electricity running through it if you haven’t been able to pull out the plug.
 Don’t rely on someone else disconnecting it, or switches – even if it’s gone “dead” (I’ve turned the washing machine off at the socket or its own on off switch – I can’t get a shock now can I?)